makehaven/OctoPrint-PrintAuth/README.md

     pip install octoprint
     ```

-6.  **Clone/Place Plugin Source Code:**
-    * Ensure your plugin source code (e.g., `OctoPrint-PrintAuth` directory containing `setup.py` and the `octoprint_printauth` package directory) is accessible.
-    * Example location assumed below: `/home/jrlogan/.octoprint/plugins/OctoPrint-PrintAuth/`
-    * *(Current state uses non-`src` layout and `plugin.py`)*

-7.  **Install Plugin in Editable Mode:**
+6.  **Install Plugin in Editable Mode:**
+    * Navigate to the cloned plugin source directory:
         ```bash
-    cd /home/jrlogan/.octoprint/plugins/OctoPrint-PrintAuth/
+        cd ~/dev/OctoPrint-PrintAuth # Or wherever you cloned it
+        ```
+    * Install using `-e`:
+        ```bash
+        # Make sure venv is active
         pip install -e .
         ```
+    * *(The current structure uses a non-`src` layout, package name `authplugin`, and main class in `authplugin/__init__.py`)*

-8.  **Run OctoPrint:**
+7.  **Run OctoPrint:**
     ```bash
     # Make sure venv is active
-    # Delete old log for clean testing: rm ~/.octoprint/logs/octoprint.log
     octoprint serve
     ```
     Access via `http://127.0.0.1:5000`.
 Check `~/.octoprint/logs/octoprint.log` for errors.
+The plugin should load, appear in Plugin Manager, and serve `js/printauth.js`.

-## Troubleshooting Summary (Things Tried - Failed)
+## Brief Troubleshooting History

-The `ImportError` persisted despite trying the following:
-* Verifying file structure (`__init__.py`, module file, static assets).
-* Using standard install (`sdist` generated ZIP uploaded via UI).
-* Using editable install (`pip install -e .`).
-* Using a `src` layout vs. a non-`src` layout in the project structure.
-* Renaming the main plugin module file (`printauth.py` -> `plugin.py`) and updating `setup.py`.
-* Verifying direct Python import works in the venv (`import octoprint_printauth.plugin`).
-* Verifying `sys.path` includes the correct source path during editable installs.
-* Completely recreating the virtual environment from scratch.
-* Testing with both Python 3.12.3 and Python 3.11.x.
-* Using a simplified version of the plugin code containing only minimal boilerplate and `AssetPlugin` requirements.
+Initial attempts faced a persistent `ImportError` during plugin load, preventing the plugin and its JS assets from loading.
+This occurred despite verifying file structure, using different install methods (`sdist`, editable), testing different project layouts (`src` vs non-`src`), renaming modules, recreating the venv, and testing on Python 3.12/3.11.
+Direct Python imports worked, indicating an issue specific to OctoPrint's loading context.
+The issue was resolved by adopting the structure described in "Key Fix for Loading Issue".

-## Next Steps (When Resuming)
+## Next Steps (Development)

-1.  **Check for OctoPrint Updates/Bug Reports:** Look at the OctoPrint GitHub issues and community forums for reports similar to `ImportError` with `imp.find_module` on Python 3.11/3.12, or for fixes in newer OctoPrint releases (beyond 1.10.3).
-2.  **Report the Bug:** If no existing report covers this, consider submitting one with the detailed information gathered.
-3.  **Try Different Versions:** Test with Python 3.10 or potentially OctoPrint 1.11+ (if available) or development branches.
-4.  **Review Full Code:** Re-examine the original, non-simplified plugin code for any less obvious import issues or dependencies that might interfere, although the error persisting with minimal code makes this less likely to be the root cause.
-5.  **Consider `pyproject.toml`:** Modernize the packaging away from `setup.py` by using a `pyproject.toml` file, although this is unlikely to fix the runtime `ImportError` seen here.
+1. Restore the original, full functionality to the `PrintAuthPlugin` class within `authplugin/__init__.py`.
+2. Add back necessary imports (e.g., `requests`, `flask`).
+3. Implement the frontend JavaScript logic in `authplugin/static/js/printauth.js` to handle user interaction and communication with the backend.
+4. Implement the backend API endpoint (`on_api_command`) to handle authentication requests.
+5. Implement the event handler (`on_event`) to trigger the authentication prompt.
+6. Add and configure necessary settings (`get_settings_defaults`, `templates/costestimation_settings.jinja2`).
+7. Test all features thoroughly.
+8. Finalize package name, plugin name, versioning.
+9. Consider packaging for distribution (`sdist`, `wheel`).